Ryan C. Hendrickson, Ph.D. serves as the 10th President of the University of St. Francis. His tenure began on June 1, 2025.

 Dr. Ryan C. Hendrickson

-The University of St. Francis was founded by and is sponsored by the Sisters of St. Francis of St. Mary Immaculate— also known as the “Joliet Franciscans.”
-To discover more about their history and the work they do in our community, click here.
+The University of St. Francis was founded by The Sisters of St. Francis of St. Mary Immaculate— also known as the “Joliet Franciscans.”
+To discover more about their history and the work the Joliet Franciscans do in our community, click here.
+The university is now sponsored by The Third Order Franciscan University Alliance.

 The University of St. Francis Board of Trustees oversees and guides USF in fulfillment of its educational mission.
 Click here to meet members of the USF Board of Trustees.